-If you’re looking for the Mystery & Story of Amarnath Cave & Immortal Amarnath Pigeons, then you are at the right place.
-In this article, we will discuss the Mystery & Story of Amarnath Cave & Immortal Amarnath Pigeons.
+If you’re looking for the Mystery of Immortal Amarnath Pigeons, then you are at the right place.
+In this article, we will discuss the Story of Amarnath Cave & Mystery of Immortal Amarnath Pigeons.

 Every year, Hindu devotees make a pilgrimage to the sacred Amarnath Cave, one of the most revered Hindu shrines, near Baltal, Kashmir, India.
 Amarnath Cave has been a place of worship since ancient times, with references found in many ancient texts.

 Amarnath cave is one of the major places of Lord Shiva.
 Amarnath cave is located in Jammu and Kashmir India.
 Not only India but many devotees from every corner of the world visit Amarnath cave every year.
 Come to visit the Amarnath cave located in Jammu Kashmir is very ancient and full of mysteries, so let us tell you today about some of the secrets of the Amarnath cave and immortal Amarnath pigeons, which you will be surprised to hear.

 In this article, we are going to take a look at the Mystery & Story of Amarnath Cave & Immortal Amarnath Pigeons that will blow your mind!

 According to Hindus, this is the cave where Shiva explained the secrets of life and eternity to his divine consort Parvati.
 The cave itself is covered with snow most of the year except during the summer period when it is open for pilgrims.
 The cave is located at an altitude of 3,888 meters (12,756 feet).